opensanctions/site/_content/opensource/usage.md

 ## Using the command-line tool

-Once you've successfully [installed](/docs/opensource/install/) the OpenSanctions code base, you can use the built-in command-line tool to run parts of the system:
+Once you've successfully [installed](https://zavod.opensanctions.org/install/) the OpenSanctions data pipeline `zavod`, you can use the built-in command-line tool to run parts of the system:

+**Note**: The OpenSanctions data pipeline is undergoing restructuring.
+After installing `zavod`, also install the tooling as documented here by running `pip install -e legacy`.
+These instructions will be updated when all the functionality below has been moved to `zavod`.

 ```bash
 # Before everything else, flush away cached source data.
 If you don't